-Identifies common sources of technical and financial assistance.
+Identifies common sources of technical and financial assistance to supplement community resources and available funding.
 In many cases, identified parties will provide referrals to currently available or specialized assistance and / or guidance.
 Detail provided is not intended to be exhaustive because opportunities for assistance may come and go; such as following a disaster declaration.
 A detailed listing of potential federal and state funding sources for hazard-specific measures is included in Appendix F.